gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 - Safe data migration to smaller volumes.
 - Coordination with application downtime or maintenance windows.
 - Risk mitigation for potential data loss.
-- Downscaling of some PVCs could result in a size smaller than the one specified in the workload controller that manages the PVC.
+- Downscaling PVCs could result in a size smaller than the one specified in the workload controller that manages the PVC.
 Depending on the controller, it might try to scale up the PVC back to its original size.
 - Data migration via VolumeSnapshot does not work as smaller PVCs cannot be created from VolumeSnapshots that were taken from volumes with a larger storage size.
 This means an external tool (e.g. a pod that runs rsync or some backup-restore functionality similar to [`etcd-backup-restore`][1]) is required to migrate the data.